otfbm/docs/tokens.md

 ![](http://otfbm.io/D3-Goblin/A1-Goblin/G4-Fighter)

+*Note*
+Labels have been added to tokens with images and numbered sequences.
+If the token is large enough, the full token label will be displayed.
+If the token is too small for this only the number will show.

 **Token Sequence**
 Adding tokens is not case sensitive.
 Tokens are however sequence sensitive.
 Use the following sequence when defining a token within the url as shown below.
 As well as an example of creating a gargantuan, red token at D4 in the grid.